pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 * [30.10.2019 <-- Testing  -->??.10.2019]

-*First playable build is going to drop within a week*
+*First playable build is going to drop within a month*

 <!-- GETTING STARTED -->
 ## Map